dhis2/training-docs/content/design_for_data_use/tg_indicators.md

 #### Create a new indicator

 Now that we checked (or created) our indicator type, it is time to create our indicator.
-Navigate to indicator in the maintenance app.
-This indicator (Net enrolment in primary) is already available but we are going to create it for the sake of demonstration.
+Navigate to the indicator in the maintenance app.
+This indicator (EPI - BCG Coverage %) is already available but we are going to create it for the sake of demonstration.

 Select the plus sign to create the indicator.

 Give the indicator a name, short name, code and description.
 Here is the description

-The estimated proportion of new students that have enrolled in a primary school within a given period
+Numerator: BCG doses given <1 yr Usually captured monthly

+Denominator: Live births Usually captured annually; alternative denominators may include 'live births' reported routinely from health facilities and/or community sources

 Also, use the Percentage indicator type, since we will be multiplying this indicator by a factor of 100.